-In order to sign the Free Application for Federal Student Aid (FAFSA), both the student and one parent need a FSA ID from the U.S. Department of Education (ED).
+In order to log in and sign the Free Application for Federal Student Aid (FAFSA), both the student and one parent need to create a FSA ID from the U.S. Department of Education (ED).
 A FSA ID can be set up at fsaid.ed.gov/npas/index.htm.

 The FAFSA is the only form needed to apply for institutional, state, and federal financial aid at MSOE.
 MSOE encourages you to file online at www.fafsa.gov.
 When filing, you will need to list MSOE’s school code, which is: 003868.
-You can start filing the FAFSA beginning Jan.
-1 of the year you plan on enrolling.
-MSOE encourages you to have your FAFSA processed by our priority deadline of March 15th.
+You can file the FAFSA beginning October 1st for the next academic year.
+For example, a student wishing to start at MSOE in fall 2017 can file the FAFSA beginning October 1, 2016.
+We encourage you to have your FAFSA filed by our priority deadline of January 1, 2017.

 The FAFSA asks income and asset information from both students and parents (if applicable) to calculate your Expected Family Contribution.